CodeMouse92/DEVModInACan/tag-mod/productivity.md

 Thank you.

+## Video post - content too short (comment)

+Hi there, `#productivity` mod here.
+We encourage authors of video posts to add at least a short textual summary of the content, so that a reader has a rough idea of what to expect from the video.
+It also helps the post to be more easily found through searches.

+Also the relevant part from the [Terms of Use](https://dev.to/terms):

+> Users must make a good-faith effort to share content that is...
+Additionally, posts must contain substantial content — they may not merely reference an external link that contains the full post.

+Can you please edit your post and add that?

+Thank you.

 ## Roundup

 "Roundups" or other lists of tools or articles regarding productivity should now use the appropriate technology tags instead.
 From posts with the tag `#productivity` we expect tips on how to use tools and software, process optimization, useful references, experience, and mindstate optimization.